 Don’t get me wrong.
 I like pruned shrubs, just as I like topiary.
 I like it when public squares and private gardens are neat and tidy.

 It looks like somebody did the right thing and tidied up.
 But it’s superficial and wrong.
-The plant’s inside never gets any treatment, no dead wood is ever eliminated and no wildlife ever enters the shrubs, because their outside is trained to be a stiff layer.
-Your garden is not a parade ground.
+The plant’s inside never gets any treatment, no dead wood is ever eliminated and no wildlife ever enters the shrubs, because their outside is trained to be a stiff and impermeable layer.
+Your garden is not a parade ground!

 Ok.
 Let’s start with NOT treating every shrub that is under our control as a hedge.
 There is no sense in treating oleanders like hedges and no sense in cutting them into squares.
 It just doesn’t work.